Processing

 Education that improves quality

-How to be certified at Post-Harvest Processing “professional” level
+How to be certified at Processing “Professional” level

-This certification is intended for individuals working regularly with post-harvest processing.
+This certification is intended for individuals working regularly with processing.

-Professional-level post-harvest processing has a prerequisite, Q Processing 1, for all students who do not work on coffee processing at a farm annually.
+Professional-level processing has a prerequisite, Processing Generalist, for all students who do not work on coffee processing at a farm annually.

 See courses